MegamanXD/VietlottPython/README.md

-A project done to help me self-learn Python
+A project done to help me self-learn Python.
+To run the program, run the Main class.
 ## Features

 _ Add/edit/delete/view a list of customer.